 The corporate governance dialog in the United States among companies, investors and other market participants is more robust today than ever before.
 Many “best practices” long advocated by shareholder groups—including say-on-pay, the dismantling of shareholder defenses, majority voting in director elections and the declassification of boards—have been codified in rules and regulations or voluntarily adopted by a majority of S&P 500 companies.
 There is an emerging new paradigm for corporate governance in the United States and, indeed, globally, which emphasizes corporate responsibility and accountability, and has been endorsed by leading institutional investors around the world, but particularly in the United States.

-Even before the Covid-19 pandemic upended normal corporate activity throughout the world, 2020 was shaping up as a “breakout year” for emphasis on environmental, social and governance (“ESG”) matters.
+The corporate governance dialog throughout 2021 continued to emphasize environmental, social and governance (“ESG”) matters.
 Some of these issues that relate directly to corporate governance (such as board refreshment and diversity) have long been topics of discussion among the governance community.
 A broader range of ESG issues, including such matters as environmental sustainability, supply chain management and employment practices, are now squarely in the forefront.

 Who are the key persons involved in the management of each type of entity?